HotelASP/Recon/README.md

 - Use `--sudo` when the selected scanner requires elevated privileges for raw sockets.
 - Tune `--masscan-rate` to match network capacity and avoid packet loss.
-- Provide additional arguments to `smrib.py` via `--smrib-extra`, for example to change logging verbosity or output flags.
+- Provide additional arguments to `smrib.py` via `--smrib-parameters`, for example to change logging verbosity or output flags.
 - EyeWitness can be time-consuming.
 Disable it with `--skip-eyewitness` when you only need the textual inventory.